mjgrover/hashicorp-eval/terraform-getting-started.md

 }
 ```
 ## Manage
-In the **Manage** phase, you are able to modify and execute Terraform on your infrasturcture.
+In the manage phase you modify and execute Terraform on your infrastructure.

 Initialize Terraform with the `init` command.